nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     * 2a1.
 AgentConnect shows an error message for the invalid client.
     * 2a2.
 AgentConnect prompts the user to either enter a valid client name or add the client to AgentConnect.
     * Use case resumes from step 2.

+* 2b.
+Duplicate Policy
+    * 2b1.
+AgentConnect shows an error message "This policy already exist".
+    * 2b2.
+User modifies the policy name and resubmits the command.
+    * Use case resumes from step 2.

 **Use case: Filter client by policy**